bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/js_callbacks.rst

     # execute a callback whenever p.x_range.start changes
     p.x_range.js_on_change('start', callback)

-Some Bokeh models have additional, topics events.
-For example, the :class:`~bokeh.models.ColumnDataSource` model also supports ``"patch"`` and ``"stream"`` events.
-You can use these events to trigger ``CustomJS`` callbacks whenever the data source is patched or streamed to.

 The following example attaches a ``CustomJS`` callback to a ``Slider`` widget.
 Whenever the slider value updates, the callback updates the plot data with a custom formula: